adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Among her awards, Dr. Wagner was selected as a 2020 New York State Senate Woman of Distinction, one of "21 Leaders for the 21st Century" by Women's E-News in 2015 and she received the Katherine Coffey Award for outstanding service to museology from the Mid-Atlantic Association of Museums in 2012.

+### Dillon Sampson
+Syracuse University

+### George Emilio Sanchez

+George Emilio Sanchez is a writer, performance artist and social justice activist.
+He was born in Los Angeles, raised in Orange County, California, and became a New York transplant in 1978.
+He began making original pieces in 1992 and has continued making performance work and social justice projects to this day.
+He is currently in the process of crafting a new performance series titled "Performing the Constitution."
+The first installment of the series, titled *XIV*, will premiere at Dixon Place in June 2019.
+This work melds autobiography and history in a performance that gives narrative to the injustices racialized communities face as they fight for "equal protection of the laws."
+The second performance in the series is titled ***In the Court of the Conqueror*** and confronts the over 200 year-old history of U.S. Supreme Court rulings that have diluted the Tribal Sovereignty of Native Nations.
+This second installment will premiere at Abrons Arts Center in fall of 2020, where George is the 2019--20 PATHS Social Practice Artist in Residence.
+As the Abrons Social Practice AIR he works with youth groups on the Lower East Side to use the arts as a restorative tool while addressing the reality and trauma of gun violence.
+For the past two years, he organized and facilitated *BANG BANG GUN AMOK*, a 24-hour performance filibuster on gun culture.

+George has been the Performance Director of *Emergenyc* under the umbrella of the Hemispheric Institute of Performance and Politics since 2008.
+This three-month program works with cohorts of 16-20 national and international participants to explore the intersection of arts and activism.
+He also teaches performance and arts education at the College of Staten Island/City University of New York.
+He is a Professor in the Performing and Creative Arts Department where he served as the chairperson for 12 years.

+George's work has been presented by theaters and museums in over 25 states and has received support from National Performance Network, the Fulbright Program (Peru), New York Foundation for the Arts, the Jerome Foundation, and the Rockefeller Foundation.
+George has been an artist-in-residence at Brooklyn Arts Exchange, Abrons Arts Center, Dixon Place, Dance Theater Workshop, Pergones Theater, The MacDowell Colony, Tigertail Productions (Miami), Dance Umbrella (Austin), Centro Cultural de la Raza (San Diego), and Guadalupe Cultural Arts Center (San Antonio).

+George resides in Fort Greene, Brooklyn and has three daughters.

 ### Michelle Schenandoah
 Kaluhyanu:wes “She is Fond of the Sky”